Preveen369/Stock-Price-Prediction/README.md

 ## 📖 Overview

-**Stockify** is an intelligent stock market analysis platform that brings together cutting-edge AI technologies for comprehensive investment research.
+**Stockify** is a comprehensive AI-powered stock market intelligence platform that combines advanced machine learning, natural language processing, and document analysis for complete investment research.
 Built with privacy as a core principle, it leverages:

 - 🧠 **LSTM Neural Networks** for accurate 50/100/200-day price predictions
 - 🤖 **Local LLM Integration** via LM Studio for on-device AI processing